 Ubuntu 14.04 reached its end of life on April 30, 2019.
-This means there will be no security and maintenance updates for Ubuntu 14.04 users anymore unless they pay for the extended security (explained later).
+This means there will be no security and maintenance updates for Ubuntu 14.04 users anymore unless they pay for extended security (explained later).

 You won’t even get updates for installed applications and you won’t be able to install a new application using the apt command or the Software Center without manually modifying sources.list.

 Ubuntu 14.04 was released almost five years ago.
 That’s the life of a long term support release of Ubuntu.

-Check Ubuntu version and see if you are still using Ubuntu 14.04.
-If that’s the case either on desktops or on servers, you might be wondering what should you do in such a situation.
+Check your Ubuntu version and see if you’re still using Ubuntu 14.04.
+If that’s the case for a desktop or a server you run, you might be wondering what you should do in such a situation.

-Let me help you out there.
-Let me tell you what options do you have in this case.
+Let me help you out there and tell you what options you have in this case.

 Upgrade to Ubuntu 16.04 LTS (easiest of them all)